soylent/weblink/README.md

 # weblink

-weblink allows you to use any device that has a web browser as a proxy server.
+weblink allows you to use any device with a web browser as a proxy server.
 Simply, start weblink and connect your device to it.

 <img src="weblink.png" alt="weblink" align="right" width="40%">

 ## Installation

-1. (Windows only) weblink requires ruby to run.
+- (Windows only) weblink requires ruby to run.
 If you are on Windows, go to rubyinstaller.org, download *ruby+devkit* and install it.
 You need version 2.5 or higher.
 Then open Command Prompt and follow the instructions bellow.

-1. (Windows only) Install eventmachine
+- (Windows only) Install eventmachine

    ```
    gem install eventmachine --platform=ruby